 If you’re a business owner, then tax season can bring on a whole new set of tax-related challenges.
 Fortunately, there are a number of valuable tax filing strategies to maximize credits and deductions that can benefit a business owner.

 Determining what federal tax forms you need to file will depend on the form of your business.
-Each form of business—sole proprietorship, partnership, corporation, S corporation, and limited liability companies- have specific sets of filing rules.
-When it comes to state taxes, your state tax requirements will also depend on the legal structure of your business.
+Each form of business—sole proprietorship, partnership, corporation, S corporation, and limited liability company (LLC)—has specific sets of filing rules.
+When it comes to state taxes, your requirements will also depend on the legal structure of your business.

 Many small business owners find comfort in working with a CPA or qualified tax professional.
-But if you feel comfortable enough to prepare your taxes on your own, then there are several great filing strategies to maximize credits and deductions that you'll want to be aware of.
+If you feel comfortable enough to prepare your taxes on your own, there are several great filing strategies to maximize credits and deductions that you'll want to be aware of.

-2. Deduct certain property.
-Known as Section 179 property, this deduction can include up to $500,000 of eligible business property.
+Known as Section 179 property, this deduction can include up to $1,000,000 of eligible business property.
 You can only deduct the full amount in the year your business began using the property, so it works well for those who have recently moved, or for business owners who acquired new property used for transportation, manufacturing, business, or research.

-5. Claim the work opportunity tax credit.
 If your business is eligible, this credit can be beneficial to your tax filing and is available to those who hire veterans, disabled people, and other disenfranchised groups.
-The credit amount can vary, but in general, you can receive up to 40 percent of the first $6,000 of qualified wages paid to a new hire from one of the target groups.
+The credit amount can vary, but in general, you can receive up to 40% of the first $6,000 of qualified wages paid to a new hire from one of the specified groups.

-6. Claim a credit if your business provides child care expenses.
 If your business pays for your employees’ child care expenses, you can receive a tax credit.
-The credit is 25 percent of the expenses paid, up to $150,000 a year.
-In some cases, this is a better tax break for you than claiming your own child tax credit on an individual return.
+The credit is 25% of the expenses paid, up to $150,000 a year.
+In some cases, This is a better tax break for you than claiming your own child tax credit on an individual return.